ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Approach

 \section{Approach}

-We adopt the Quality Improvement Paradigm (QIP)~\cite{basili_experience_2002} to guide the iterative development of a modular framework, implementing a HITL workflow, for transforming scientific corpora into structured knowledge.
-The approach was developed in close collaboration with ORKG curators, researchers from diverse domains funded through grants to create structured comparisons, a key content type presenting tabular overviews of state-of-the-art research in the ORKG~\cite{Oelen.2019}.
+We adopt the Quality Improvement Paradigm (QIP)~\cite{basili_experience_2002} to guide the iterative development of \textit{ExtracTable}, a Human-in-the-Loop (HITL) approach that includes a workflow and is realized as a modular framework for transforming scientific corpora into structured knowledge.

+\textit{ExtracTable} was developed in close collaboration with ORKG curators, researchers from diverse domains funded through grants to create structured comparisons, a key content type presenting tabular overviews of state-of-the-art research in the ORKG~\cite{Oelen.2019}.
 While their financial affiliation may introduce some bias, their interest in improving tools that support their contributions fosters practical, needs-driven feedback.
 An overview of the development process is shown in~\secref{fig:qip}, with detailed tasks in~\secref{tab:qip_steps}.
 The \textit{Project Learning} cycle focused on short-term usability improvements based on curator feedback, while the \textit{Corporate Learning} cycle addressed long-term enhancements to ORKG infrastructure beyond the project.